 - Incorrect Oil type – Diesel vehicles require the use of Low Ash (Low SAPS) oil to reduce the amount of soot which the engine produces, using standard non DPF engine oil can lead to problems due to the increased mass of soot entering the diesel particulate filter

 - Connect a handheld code reader to read any diagnostic fault codes from the vehicle to ensure that non of the multiple sensors fitted to the DPF have failed as these can wrongly cause the DPF to be identified as faulty.

 Once you have established that there are no underlying reasons in relation to why your DPF failed, or have carried out any remedial work highlighted in the list above, then you are ready to purchase your new aftermarket DPF system, and I have provided links below to tried and trusted vendors who offer DPF’s of equal quality to the OEM systems, but at a fraction of the dealer prices.
 These after market diesel particulate filters (DPF) can be fitted by independants, local high street garages or even ‘fast fit’ centres, you can even DIY if you have access to a ramp.

-Additional DPF Filters are also available at Car Parts 4 Less
+Additional DPF Filters for most vehicle models are also available at A-Z Motor Spares

 Now that you have fitted your new Diesel Particulate Filter (DPF) care should be taken to ensure that it regenerates correctly and is well maintained.
 I recommend adding Wynns DPF Cleaning additive to every tank of diesel which helps to speed up the regeneration process by lowering the temperature at which DPF regenerations take place.
 You should ensure that the correct low ash (Low SAPS) Oil is used in the correct grade for your vehicle and I highly recommend that oil and filter changes are carried out on a regular basis – no more than 10k miles between changes, regardless of whether the manufacturers states a figure above this.